-Returned, held, undeliverable, or mutilated U.S. Treasury checks in the possession of the FPA or Fiscal Service are canceled within three business days of receipt in the disbursing office.
+Returned, undeliverable, or mutilated U.S. Treasury checks in the possession of the federal entity or Fiscal Service are canceled within three business days of receipt by the disbursing office.
 Exceptions include:

-Checks recovered or returned to the possession of the FPA or Fiscal Service subsequent to the submission of a UCC,
+Checks recovered or returned to the possession of the federal entity or Fiscal Service subsequent to the submission of a UCC,

 Checks involving holder-in-due course claims,

-Mutilated checks when substantial portions are missing, and
+Mutilated checks when substantial portions of the checks are missing, and

 The ACC process cannot be used for NTDO issued Treasury checks.
 An NTDO may void a check or a range of checks, that they have on hand instead of using the ACC process (see TFM Volume I, Part 4, Chapter 6000, Section 6040).